Last Updated on:

 While the first two types of claims are often fairly straightforward, the third is much more difficult to adjudicate.
 Although it continues to be the responsibility of the decision-maker to investigate the claim and collect the evidence, in the case of a disablement claim it is up to the worker to show that the disablement arose out of and in the course of his/her employment in order for the claim to be accepted.
 The information that you provide to the WSIB with respect to the work activities performed is important in the decision-making process.
 Please contact the OEA for assistance if you have such a claim.

-As of January 1, 2018, workers are able to claim WSIB benefits for chronic mental stress (CMS) that arises predominantly from one or more substantial work-related stressors, including workplace bullying or harassment.
+Workers can claim WSIB benefits for chronic mental stress (CMS) that arises predominantly from one or more substantial work-related stressors, including workplace bullying or harassment.

-Also as of January 1, 2018, traumatic mental stress (TMS) affecting workers who are covered by the WSIA is no longer required to be acute, sudden, and unexpected to be compensable.
+Traumatic mental stress (TMS) affecting workers who are covered by the WSIA is no longer required to be acute, sudden, and unexpected to be compensable.
 The traumatic event(s), or the cumulative effect of a series of traumatic events, that either caused or significantly contributed to the worker’s TMS, can include workplace harassment and bullying.

 Entitlement will not be granted for any kind of mental stress that is caused by the employer’s decisions relating to the worker’s employment, i.e., termination, discipline, changing work conditions, etc.